blair-aitken/bac-calculator/README.md

 This calculator is intended for informational purposes only.
 Please remember that the actual BAC achieved can vary with individual metabolic rates, health status, and other factors.
 This calculator should not be used to determine whether it is safe to drive or perform other tasks.
 Always drink responsibly and never drink and drive.

 ## Contact information
-For questions or additional information about this repository, please contact baitken@swin.edu.au.
+For questions or additional information about this repository, please contact the author at baitken@swin.edu.au.

 ## References